Skip to content

 States

-• OK if the percentage of busy workers is below the warning threshold.
+• OK if the percentage of occupied worker slots is within both thresholds.

 • --always-ok suppresses all alerts and always returns OK.